This section answers the most frequently asked questions about the fellowships at Constructive Institute.

 In the drop-down below we have collected some of the most frequently asked questions for you to learn more about the constructive fellowship.

-In the academic year of 2018 / 2019, the TrygFonden Constructive Fellowship Program will give access to five Danish fellows, financed by TrygFonden.
-Please visit the Apply now-page.
+In the academic year of 2022/2023, five foundations will give access to altogether 11 Danish fellowships.
+Please visit the Apply Now-page for more information.

 International media professionals interested in taking part of the program may still apply.
 However, as we do not yet have the international funding in place, the accepted fellows are expected to provide their own funding.
 They may turn to outside funding sources, such as foundations, civic groups, or national organisations.
 If you are interested to learn more about the costs of the program and the amount they should apply for, please contact Orla Borg.